YatinGoyal13/parameter-optimization-of-svm-using-multithreading/README.md

 # parameter-optimization-of-svm
 This project aims to explore the effectiveness of Support Vector Machines (SVM) in solving classification problems, with a focus on parameter optimization.
 In this project, we have taken a dataset and created 10 random samples to train and test our SVM model.
 Our goal was to identify the best SVM parameters that can yield the highest accuracy for each of the 10 samples.

+The final result of our project is a table that shows the accuracy of each of the 10 samples, along with the best SVM parameters that yielded the highest accuracy.
+This table can be used as a reference for future classification problems that require SVM parameter optimization.

 Dataset link- https://archive.ics.uci.edu/ml/machine-learning-databases/chess/king-rook-vs-king/krkopt.data

 Dataset name- Chess (King-Rook vs. King) Data Set